JessalynWang/CSE13E/README.md

 Calculator: a text based calculator that does basic functions

 Matrix: a library of functions for performing matrix operations, meant to work with an UNO32 on coolterm, but will work for linux

+RPN: a text based calculator that utilizes the stack to calculate functions in Reverse Polish Notation